Arksine/moonraker/docs/configuration.md

 #   By default Moonraker will not attempt to revalidate if a previous attempt
 #   at validation successfully completed.
 Setting this value to True will force
 #   Moonraker to perform validation.
 The default is False.
+supervisord_config_path:
+#   Path to the superrvisord config file.
+In case for multi supervisord instance
+#   running on single machine, the default '/var/run/supervisord.sock' is occupied
+#   by other services.
 ```

 !!!
 Note